aamonten/p2_continuous-control/Report.md

 ### Learning Algorithm

 For the solution we have implemented the Deep Deterministic Policy Gradients (DDPG), DDPG is an Actor-Critic algorithm that make use of two neural networks, one for the Actor and one for the Critic.
 These networks compute action predictions for the current state and generate a temporal-difference (TD) error signal at each time step.
-The input of the Actor network is the current state, and using a policy function provides the output, a single real value representing a chosen action (Deterministic Policy).
-The other neural network the Critic, is used to criticize the actions made by the Actor to the temporal-difference (TD) error.
+The input of the Actor network is the current state, and using a policy function that provides the output,  as a single real value representing a chosen action (Deterministic Policy).
+The other neural network the Critic, is used to criticize the actions made by the Actor by using the temporal-difference (TD) error.

-But, deterministic policy gradient might not explore the full state and action space, to mitigate this challenge a number of techniques are applied to this implementation including Soft Target Update[7] through twin local / target network, a Replay Buffer, and adding noise for action explorations.
+But, deterministic policy gradient might not explore the full state and action space, to mitigate this challenge a number of techniques are applied to this implementation, including Soft Target Update[7] through twin local / target network, a replay buffer, and adding noise for action explorations.

 #### Replay Buffer
 Replay Buffer is where it allows the DDPG agent to learn on both the current experience and past experiences, by sampling experiences from the Replay Buffer across a set of unrelated experiences[4]. in the this implementation it is done by randomly sampling the stored tuples in the Replay Buffer for training the model for each training step.